michealespinola/syno.plexupdate/README.md

 The default yet modifiable settings are that the script will not install an update unless it is 7+ days old.
 This is a stability safety-catch so that if a release has a bug, it is assumed it will be discovered and fixed within 7 days.
 It also keeps previously downloaded/installed packages in its "Updates" archive directory for 60 days before automatic deletion.

+### Note about DSM 7 (beta)

+**This script does not support DSM 7 beta**.
+DSM 7 support will follow the public release that is speculated for the summer of 2021.
+Downgrades to DSM 6 are not possible from DSM 7.

 # How-To Setup Example

 ### 1. Save the Script to Your NAS